 SLC Think Tanks are primarily aimed at public service senior officers and elected members with strategic responsibility for leisure and cultural services, and senior finance/transformation managers.
 SLC clients can attend Think Tanks free of charge.

 Why invest time in attending an SLC Think Tank?

 What is unique about SLC’s approach is that you are the key contributor, supported by input from sector-leading experts and your own peers.
 This creates a rich learning environment, building confidence and new support networks among delegates.

 “I thought the content was well-presented and networking opportunities were excellent.
 I learnt a lot.
 I really enjoyed the break-out sessions and the opportunity to learn what was going on and share ideas from other projects.”
-June 2016 feedback.
+Attendee feedback.

 SLC has a long history of writing thought-provoking, informative and sometimes controversial articles aimed at generating debate and fresh thinking on key industry topics.